 2) The Oystercatcher

-You head down this long and winding single track road until you eventually come to The Oystercatcher.
-It has a beautiful pontoon outside that must be a hit in the summer with sun baskers and bathers alike.
-Admittedly the building looks unassuming from the outside, but what Chloe and Dave have done with the inside is what matters.
-The interior has a modern, spacious but cosy pub feel to it, with rustic wooden furniture and panellings.
-The menu is superb with lots of fresh fish choices, burgers, veggie options and Ballimore oysters from Loch Fyne, of which the pub looks over.
-The home baking is also worth a shot.
+Head down this long and winding single-track road until you eventually come to The Oystercatcher.
+It has a beautiful pontoon outside that must be a hit with sun baskers and bathers alike in the summer, or for those who enjoy a cold dip.
+Admittedly, the building looks unassuming from the outside, but what happens inside is what matters.
+With new owners Phoebe and Steve, it’s great to see the pub continue its upward trajectory.
+The interior has a modern, spacious but cosy pub-feel to it, with rustic wooden furniture and panelling.
+The menu is superb, with everything made in-house and carefully paired.
+There are lots of fresh fish choices, veggie options, and Ballimore oysters from Loch Fyne, which the pub overlooks.
 The bar stocks an array of Scottish craft beer, with lots of really nice options to try.
-They also pride themselves on their collection of small batch gins and artisan tonics to partner.
-They do have some recommendations if you want to stay the night.
-Well worth the detour!
+The Oystercatcher is well worth the detour, or even a destination in itself.

 3) The Shieldaig Bar & Coastal kitchen